fuzzywalrus/ScreenSaverKit/README.md

 - `Demos/SimpleLines/` – layered drifting lines with palette selection and adjustable colour cycling speed.
 Build it via
   `make -f Demos/SimpleLines/Makefile`.
+- `Demos/DVDlogo/` – retro floating DVD logo with solid or rotating palette colour modes, adjustable size, speed, colour cycling, and optional random start behaviour.
+It also uses a multi-file project structure to demo a more advanced project structure.
+Build it via  `make -f Demos/DVDlogo/Makefile`.
 - `scripts/install-and-refresh.sh` – convenience script that builds, installs,
   and restarts the relevant macOS services (`legacyScreenSaver`, `WallpaperAgent`, `ScreenSaverEngine`) so macOS immediately sees your latest